Jake Mason

 Jake Mason is an Australian musician, producer and songwriter.
-He is a founding member of Cookin' on 3 Burners and the frontman of the Jake Mason Trio.
+He is a founding member of Cookin' on 3 Burners (Mason, Ivan Khatchoyan and Dan West) and the frontman of the Jake Mason Trio.
 The Jake Mason Trio (Mason, James Sherlock and Danny Fischer) was nominated for the 2018 ARIA Award for Best Jazz Album for their album The Stranger In The Mirror.